iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 {{ Screenshot of secret of monkey island }}

 {{ tech specs and photos of toshiba protoge/satellite 40 }}
+Man, I remember using these too.
+I used them on Toshiba T1900 and T1910 laptops.
+Back in.....
+1994 and 1995!

 ### Learning about the guts of the boxes